Human Resources and Organisational Development - privacy notice

 - Both internal & external customers, and services users, will have access to information relating to you acting in your professional capacity and your personal contact details.
 We will of course balance disclosures with our duty of confidence to you and your expectation of privacy

-- External organisations such as; H M Revenue and Customs, Disclosure and Barring Service, H M Court Service, Police Authority, Department for Education, Department of Work and Pensions, Pensions Administrators (Derbyshire Pension Fund for Local Government Pension Scheme, Teachers Pension, Prudential, Standard Life, NHS Pension and NEST), voluntary payroll deductions, Employee Benefits Provider, external auditors, Payroll/HR software providers, external organisation linked to TUPE legislation.
+- External organisations such as; H M Revenue and Customs, Disclosure and Barring Service, H M Court Service, Police Authority, Department for Education, Department of Work and Pensions, Pensions Administrators (Derbyshire Pension Fund for Local Government Pension Scheme, Teachers Pension, Prudential, Standard Life, NHS Pension and NEST), voluntary payroll deductions, external auditors, Payroll/HR software providers, external organisation linked to TUPE legislation.
 This is for the purposes allowed by law as well as provision of information to pension administrators and other third parties’ payroll deduction where you are a member.
 These third parties include Government Departments, other Local Authorities and private sector companies, as allowed by law.
 This would include sharing relevant information with external training providers supporting your personal development or apprenticeship

 - Health and Social care partners to ensure that care is accessible and where applicable administered to colleagues

 - Organisation such as the Local Government Ombudsman, Information Commissioner, Care Quality Commission, Public Health England, Department of Health and Social Care and Ofsted (this is not an exhaustive list).

 - We will share your name and employee number with our Employee Benefits provider (this includes Childcare Voucher access, shared cost AVC, car leasing, cycle to work and annual leave purchase schemes) to allow you to gain access to the platform.
 You will then be asked to sign up directly with them if you wish to partake in this benefit.
 If you do not wish for your information to be shared with the Employee benefits provider please contact email@example.com.